bcorrel2/Tweet-chan/README.md

 ***Conception***

 Tweet-chan was concieved and programmed at the 2016 HackIllinois Hackathon.
-The goal of Tweet-chan was to develop a powerful script with real world implictions using simple python code .
+The goal of Tweet-chan was to develop a powerful script with real world implictions using simple python code.

 ***Tweet-chan***